How to Become a Pharmacy Technician - Education & Certification Guide

 The two main bodies which provide national certification are the Pharmacy Technician Certification Board (PTCB) and the National Healthcareer Association (NHA).

-The rules surrounding the certification, registration, or licensure of pharmacy techs vary by state.
-The Pharmacy Technician Certification Board (PTCB)—one of the two national certification bodies—reports that 46 states currently regulate people in this profession, and 23 states and territories require PTCB certification specifically.
+The rules surrounding pharmacy tech certification, registration, or licensure vary by state.
+The Pharmacy Technician Certification Board (PTCB)—one of the two national certification bodies—reports that 46 states currently regulate people in this profession, and 30 states and territories require PTCB certification specifically.
 Students can retrieve regional rules by contacting the specific Board of Pharmacy, a list provided by the National Association of Boards of Pharmacy (NABP).

 The first certification organization—the Pharmacy Technician Certification Board (PTCB), offers the CPhT credential and requires candidates to have completed a pharmacy tech program accredited by the Pharmacy Technician Accreditation Commission (PTAC).
 The PTCB’s Pharmacy Technician Certification Exam (PTCE) is a two-hour, computer-based test comprising 90 questions in nine areas such as pharmacology for technicians; pharmacy laws & regulations; medication safety; and medication order entry; and fill process.
-In addition, pharmacy technicians certified by PTCB must renew every two years after completing 20 continued education (CE) hours.
+In addition, pharmacy technicians certified by PTCB must renew every two years after completing 20 hours of continued education (CE).
+The exam fee is $129, and the renewal fee is $49 every two years.

 The second certification organization—the National Healthcareer Association (NHA), offers the ExCPT exam to earn a CPhT credential.
-Candidates who either have at least 1,200 hours of supervised pharmacy experience or have completed a pharmacy technician education program within the past five years can sit for this exam.
+Candidates with at least 1,200 hours of supervised pharmacy experience or who have completed a pharmacy technician education program within the past five years can sit for this exam.
 The 100-question exam tests similar areas as the PTCE.
-Pharmacy technicians certified by NHA must renew every two years following the completion of 10 CE hours.
+NHA-certified pharmacy technicians must renew every two years after completing 10 CE hours.
+The ExCPT exam costs $125, and the renewal costs $55 every two years.

 Finally, the Accreditation Council for Pharmacy Education (ACPE) reports that CE hours are “a structured educational activity designed or intended to support the continuing development of pharmacists and pharmacy technicians to maintain and enhance their competence.”
 Organizations that offer CE opportunities include: